heedy/heedy/README.md

 #### Watch frontend

-To edit the frontend, you will want a debug build and run the following in the frontend folder:
+To edit the frontend, you will want a debug build, and then run the following

 ```
-npm run debug
+make watch
 ```

-This will watch all the files, allowing you to see changes by refreshing your browser.
+This will watch all frontend files and rebuild them as they change, allowing you to edit them and see changes immediately by refreshing your browser.

 ### Verbose Mode

 You can see everything heedy does, including all SQL statements and raw http requests by running it in verbose mode:

 ```
 ./heedy --verbose
 ```